raduschirliu/youtube-sentiment-analysis/backend/README.md

-Backend REST API for the youtube-sentiment-analysis project, built using Python, Flask, TextBlob/NLTK, and Google's YouTube Data APAI.
+Backend REST API for the youtube-sentiment-analysis project, built using Python, Flask, TextBlob/NLTK, Redis, and Google's YouTube Data APAI.

 ## Building and Running
 To build and run the backend, first clone the repo and change into the backend folder